 What are your teammates doing well?

-If you would like to invest in a full or half-day of preseason team building that can assist you in creating a culture of cohesiveness, It would be my pleasure to assist you in creating an event that will open the eyes of your team and inspire them to enjoy a happier and more productive workplace by looking for an opportunity to assist and serve others on your team.
+If you would like to invest in a full or half-day of preseason team building that can assist you in creating a team culture of cohesiveness, It would be my pleasure to assist you in creating an event that will open the eyes of your team and inspire them to enjoy a happier and more productive workplace by looking for an opportunity to assist and serve others on your team.

 If you liked this article, you will want to request free access to Sean’s Teamwork Toolbox – over 50 useful handouts and activities for smart team leaders!